karaokenerds/karaokenerds-requests-prep/README.md

 - Multiple Audio Models: Runs audio separation with 2 different models (by default, `UVR_MDXNET_KARA_2` and `UVR-MDX-NET-Inst_HQ_3`) to give you options for the backing track.
 - Easy Configuration: Control the tool's behavior using command-line arguments.
 - Organized Outputs: Creates structured output directories for easy access to generated tracks and lyrics.
+- Internet First: Completes all operations which require internet first (quickly), in case user is preparing last-minute before a period of being offline!

 ## Installation 🛠️